-Areas of study: Business and management subjects plus audit and assurance, business statistics, business taxation, corporate finance, financial accounting, management accounting.
+Business and management subjects plus audit and assurance, business statistics, business taxation, corporate finance, financial accounting, management accounting.

-Career opportunities: Financial accountant, finance manager, financial analyst, management consultant, stockbroker, merchant banker, financial institutional manager, tax accountant, auditor, business analyst, financial adviser, forensic accountant, investment manager.
+Financial accountant, finance manager, financial analyst, management consultant, stockbroker, merchant banker, financial institutional manager, tax accountant, auditor, business analyst, financial adviser, forensic accountant, investment manager.

 Recommended studies: Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D and any of the suggested equivalent subjects including Mathematics Standard 2, Business Studies, Economics, Chemistry, Physics, Biology, Investigating Science, Legal Studies, Financial Services or Business Services.